Freenove/Freenove_Computer_Case_Kit_Pro_for_Raspberry_Pi/docs/source/fnk0107/codes/tutorial/1_Introduction_to_Main_Components_.rst

 https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#power-supply

-In this product, the Raspberry Pi 5 is used and it must be powered by a 5.1V/5A power supply.
+:combo:`red font-bolder:In this product, the Raspberry Pi 5 is used and it must be powered by a 5.1V/5A power supply.
 Insufficient power may cause various functions to operate abnormally, or even permanently damage your Raspberry Pi 5.
-Therefore, we strongly recommend using a 5.1V/5A power supply to ensure optimal performance and avoid potential hardware failure
+Therefore, we strongly recommend using a 5.1V/5A power supply to ensure optimal performance and avoid potential hardware failure.`